Giving up an animal is a difficult decision and HSSV has many programs to help keep your pet in your home. We're here to help you through the process!

 If you are considering surrender, we ask that you exhaust options before starting the surrender process.
 Not sure what your options are?
 We can help!
 Call us at 408-262-2133 x110 for free support.

 If you are still in need of surrendering your pet after reviewing all of your options, we may be able to help.
 Please be aware that shelter space at HSSV is extremely limited due to a high volume of requests to help animals in our neighboring shelters, and a large number of pet owners needing to surrender their animals.
-Please anticipate that it may take several days up to several weeks for your pet to come into our adoption program.
+Please anticipate that it make take up to several weeks for your pet to come into our adoption program.

 In order to have the greatest impact on our local community, HSSV does not accept surrendered animals from outside Santa Clara County.
 Please check our listings of other local organizations.

 In order to start the surrender process, please fill out a Pet Surrender Application form and send it back to us along with proof of your pet’s current vaccinations.
 Cats, kittens, dogs, and puppies are required to be current on vaccines prior to being approved to come into our program.
 Vaccines are available at our Medical Center on a walk-in basis and no appointment is necessary for vaccinating your pet.
-Dogs should be current on their DA2PP "combo," Bordatella, and Rabies vaccinations.
+Dogs should be current on their DA2PP "combo," Bordetella, and Rabies vaccinations.
 Cats should be current on their FVRCP "combo" and their Rabies vaccinations.
 There are no vaccine requirements for rabbits or pocket pets.